 3 Minute Read

-If your home’s been on the market since swimsuit season, you probably feel fresh out of festive heading into the new year—especially if 2016 was a banner year for other homes in your area.
+If your home’s been on the market since the start of swimsuit season, you probably feel fresh out of enthusiasm right now.
 It’s enough to make you want to throw in the towel!

-But before you give up on your home deal, why not resolve to do a few things differently in 2017?
-Here are three steps to help you start the new year off right.
+But before you give up on your home deal, why not resolve to do a few things differently?
+Here are three steps to help you get unstuck.

 Take Yourself Out of the Equation